 - Repeat this process until your Doodle dog is completely free of burrs.

-- Follow with a thorough brushing to get rid of any remaining tangles.
+- Follow with a thorough brushing with a slicker brush to get rid of any remaining tangles.
 If you used oils to loosen the burrs, a shampoo will be needed as well.

 There is absolutely no shame in enlisting the help of a professional groomer if you feel the situation is beyond your scope of abilities.